 Frankly, we would have liked more of everything: More CPU cores, a graphics card, double the storage, double the RAM, and then top it off with a high-end power supply and a liquid cooler.
 However, we are confident this system should be plenty quick enough for most editing tasks.

-Editing video at 1080p and below will be a breeze on a machine like this, with the graphics card helping to accelerate a number of rendering workloads.
+Editing video at 1080p and below will be a breeze on a machine like this, with the onboard GPU helping to accelerate a number of rendering workloads.
 4K editing might be a little difficult on a machine like this.
 It’s still possible, just don’t expect it to be snappy or have native-resolution, real-time playback.